Giles Coke

-Giles Christopher Coke (born 3 June 1986) is an English former professional footballer and coach who is a first team coach at Sheffield Wednesday.
+Giles Christopher Coke (born 3 June 1986) is an English professional football coach and former player who is currently a first team coach at EFL Championship club Sheffield Wednesday.

 As a player, he was a midfielder who most notably featured at EFL Championship level for Sheffield Wednesday, Bolton Wanderers and Ipswich Town and in the Scottish Premier League for Motherwell.
 He has also appeared professionally for Mansfield Town, Northampton Town, Bury, Swindon Town, Chesterfield, Oldham Athletic and Grimsby Town, as well as non-league sides Kingstonian and Hereford.

 Following retirement in 2022 he became a youth team development coach at Grimsby Town, before leaving at the end of the 2022–23 season.
 He joined his old club Sheffield Wednesday as U18 assistant coach in January 2024.

 Playing career

 Early career

 Coke began his career as a youth player at Queens Park Rangers in 2003, before teaming up with his older brother Jon at non-league side Kingstonian a year later.